 301 A large part of the literature regarding the investigation of breast cancer is related to 302 the researchers' involvement in the quality of life of these patients.
-The psychological burden 303 of patients with breast cancer, mostly associated with depression, anxiety and low emotional 304 functioning in nearly all studies, has been associated with poor quality of life.
-Breast cancer 305 affects the dimensions of quality of life ^[35].
-The diagnosis of the illness and the 306 accompanying fears such as fear of death, fear of relapse, impairment of body image, 307 alteration of femininity, sexuality and attractiveness are factors that can cause unexpected psychological discomfort even for years after diagnosis of the disease ^[36].
-Research done at 308 309 this level has provided a significant benefit to patient care, but it is difficult to determine 310 accurately.
-Patient quality of life studies should take into account the clinical morbidity that 311 originates from the disease being studied and how the symptoms of side effects from 312 treatment affect daily activity and impact patient satisfaction.
-However, the data provide 313 important evidence for therapeutic decisions when considering the psychological state of 314 patients and the quality of life they enjoy ^[37].
+The psychological 303 complications in breast cancer patients are remarkable.
+The psychological burden of patients 304 with breast cancer, mostly associated with depression, anxiety and low emotional functioning 305 in nearly all studies, has been associated with poor quality of life.
+Breast cancer affects the dimensions of quality of life^[35].
+The diagnosis of the illness and the accompanying fears 306 307 such as fear of death, fear of relapse, impairment of body image, alteration of femininity, 308 sexuality and attractiveness are factors that can cause unexpected psychological discomfort even for years after diagnosis of the disease ^[36].
+Research done at this level has provided a 309 significant benefit to patient care, but it is difficult to determine accurately.
+Patient quality of 310 311 life studies should take into account the clinical morbidity that originates from the disease 312 being studied and how the symptoms of side effects from treatment affect daily activity and 313 impact patient satisfaction.
+However, the data provide important evidence for therapeutic 314 decisions when considering the psychological state of patients and the quality of life they enjoy ^[37].
+The psychological complications in breast cancer patients are remarkable.
+Efforts 315 to detect and treat depression and anxiety should be a priority, since they contribute to better 316 317 tolerance and effectiveness in anti-neoplasmatic therapies.